tbonald/directed/README.md

 # directed

-This repository contains the reference implementation in Python of the forward-backward embedding.
+This repository contains the reference implementation in Python of the forward-backward embedding, described in the paper:

+**The Forward-Backward Embedding of Directed Graphs**

+submitted to ICLR 2019.

 ## Experiments